Sign Up

 The speech content is assessed by noting the presence or absence of any language errors during the speech.
 Naming is assessed by having the patient name objects shown to them.
 Show the patient three objects, such as a pencil, watch, and apple, and make sure they can name them.
 Reading and writing are assessed by having patients read a section of words and write a sentence.
 Repetition is assessed by having a patient repeat a common phrase.

-Interlocking Pentagons
+Image 1: Interlocking Pentagons

 Assessing the patient's ability to calculate is done by having the patient perform simple mathematical problems.
 Calculation assessment can be done by having the patient start at 100 and subtract seven serially (100, 93, 86, 79, 72, 65).
 The ability to perform this test is affected by educational and anxiety levels.

 Executive function is a set of mental abilities synchronized in the brain's frontal lobe and helps people accomplish goals.
 It is hard to assess from the exam alone.
 It may take a good history from the patient and family or neuropsychological testing to fully assess executive function.
 It includes organizing, planning, remembering details, switching focus, managing time, suppressing inappropriate behavior or speech, and merging past experiences with present action.
 Individuals who have impaired executive function may not be able to function independently.
-Executive dysfunction can be seen in dementia, head injuries, strokes, depression, attention deficit disorder, or learning disabilities.
+Executive dysfunction can be seen in dementia, head injuries, strokes, depression, attention deficit disorder, or learning disabilities (Diamond, 2013).

 The executive function is assessed in the history part of the exam when determining if a patient can function well in everyday life.
 Patients who demonstrate problems with judgment or insight may have executive dysfunction.
 Abstract reasoning can be used to assess executive function.
-Can the patient explain a proverb such as, "a rolling stone gathers no moss"?
+Can the patient explain a proverb such as, "A rolling stone gathers no moss"?
 Can the patient describe an idiom, or can a patient interpret differences and similarities like child or dwarf?

 Mental status examinations are often done with standardized assessment tools.
 Standardized tests are helpful because they can follow a patient over time and can be done by many healthcare providers with similar results.